groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.scaling/searcher/searchfirst/_index.md

 ---
 title: SearchFirst
 second_title: GroupDocs.Search for .NET API Reference
-description: Starts a search in the distributed search index.
+description: Starts a search with a query in text form in the distributed search index.
 type: docs
 weight: 50
 url: /net/groupdocs.search.scaling/searcher/searchfirst/
 ---
 ## SearchFirst(string, SearchOptions) {#searchfirst_2}

-Starts a search in the distributed search index.
+Starts a search with a query in text form in the distributed search index.

 ```csharp
 public NetworkSearchResult SearchFirst(string query, SearchOptions options)